fabiolaliwu/CSCI235-Projects/README.md

-#Project 2
+# Project2

-This is the second project out of seven completed in the Spring 2024 semester at Hunter College.
+The project specification can be found on Blackboard.
+This is the second out of the seven projects completed in the Spring 2024 semester at Hunter College.